Chinese Taishan Review and Specifications

 Review of Chinese Taishan

-In 2014, the Costa Voyager ship was sold to its current shipowner - the Chinese passenger shipping line “Bohai Ferry Company” for US$43,68 million, and renamed “Chinese Taishan”.
+In 2014, the Costa Voyager ship was sold to its current shipowner - the Chinese passenger shipping line “Bohai Ferry Company Limited” for USD 43,68 million.
+The vessel then received its current name - “Chinese Taishan”.

 History - construction & ownership